All You Need to Know About Premium Number Calling from Mobiles

 When it comes to access charges, that one-time fee for connecting the call, the amount will depend on your service provider.
 At the moment, the current charges for the major operators are as follows.
 With O2, Vodafone, and Three you’ll pay 45p, though with EE you’ll only pay 44p.
 If you’re with Virgin you’re looking at 36p (though a Virgin landline only costs 10.25p).
 BT Mobile is 30p (again, a BT landline access charge is a little cheaper at just 9.58p).
 Finally, giffgaff, TalkTalk, and Tesco Mobile will charge you 25p (though if you’re lucky enough to have a TalkTalk landline it’s only 5p).

 And the Rest…

-There are a few other things that you should know about calling prices for non geographic numbers.
+There are a few other things that you should know about calling prices for non-geographic numbers.
 The first of these is that there is a planned cap on access charges, but it has not yet come into effect.
-In the future, OFCOM want to limit the maximum access charge a provider can bill you, though as of right now the operator can charge what they like.
+In the future, OFCOM wants to limit the maximum access charge a provider can bill you, though as of right now the operator can charge what they like.